CBCL-FM: History

 The station was launched in 1978.
 Prior to its launch, CBC Radio programming was aired on private affiliate CFPL.
 CBCL started out as a rebroadcaster of CBL Toronto, but was granted a separate licence in 1998.
 It began producing a limited amount of local programming, consisting of its own regional news service.
 From 1998-2004 it produced its own local newscasts which aired during Ontario Morning, separately from regional news heard on all other stations airing Ontario Morning.
 The two news feeds were merged in 2004.
 Regional news originating from London was hosted by Gary Ennett or Kerry McKee.

 In September 2011, the CBC announced plans to expand CBCL's local programming for the London area beginning in 2012, though the new local programming scheme did not leave the planning stage at this time.

 On October 24, 2013, the CBC submitted an application to the CRTC to add a new FM transmitter at Tillsonburg at 88.7 MHz, which was approved by the CRTC on March 7, 2014.
+The Tillsonburg transmitter signed on July 9, 2015 at 88.7 FM with the call sign CBCL-FM-1.

 In 2015, Here & Now originating from CBLA-FM Toronto was replaced with a new regional afternoon drive program, Afternoon Drive, based at CBEW-FM Windsor with contributors based in London.

 On April 25, 2016, the CBC announced that it had plans to launch a new morning show for London, London Morning, as well as establish special digital-based programming for the region.
 To that end, a new studio was built at the London Public Library's Central branch in the Downtown Core and it began operations on June 12, 2017 with London Mornings premiere, with Rebecca Zandbergen as the program's original host.
 In addition, Afternoon Drive was moved from Windsor to London, with a new host, Chris dela Torre.
 Gary Ennett and Alessio Donnini serve as news editors and news readers for the morning and afternoon shows respectively.